France, Spain take action against Google on privacy

 National data protection regulators in Europe began a joint inquiry as a result.
 They gave Google until February to propose changes but it did not make any.
 Google had several meetings with the watchdogs and argued that combining its policies made it easier for users to understand.

-The CNIL's move is seen by legal experts and policymakers as a test of Europe's ability to influence the behavior of international Internet companies.
+The CNIL's move is seen by legal experts and policymakers as a test of Europe's ability to influence the behaviour of international Internet companies.

 Britain is still considering whether its law has been broken and will write to Google soon with its findings, the CNIL said.